cbries/wordclock/README.md

 - shows the current time on 5min steps (provided by the realtime-clock DS1302)
 - after any 30secs the current temperature is shown for 5 secs (provided by BMP180 sensoric)

-## Setting the time manually
+## query time information

 1) connect over a RS232 connection
-2) when connected you will get the time contonually
+2) when connected you will get the time periodically
-3) for testing the current time just time "sTIMESTAMP", the new time will be applied

-A strange behaviour has been seen, when I try to set the time with the timestamp from http://www.currenttimestamp.com/ I have to change the value by the use of the following formular: `Timestamp - 2700 + (10 * 3600) - 300`